 (27) Applying to contracts entered into by the department of developmental disabilities under section 5123.18 of the Revised Code;

-(28) Applying to payments made by the department of mental health under a physician recruitment program authorized by section 5119.101 of the Revised Code;
+(28) Applying to payments made by the department of mental health and addiction services under a physician recruitment program authorized by section 5119.185 of the Revised Code;

 (29) Applying to contracts entered into with persons by the director of commerce for unclaimed funds collection and remittance efforts as provided in division (F) of section 169.03 of the Revised Code.
 The director shall keep an itemized accounting of unclaimed funds collected by those persons and amounts paid to them for their services.